 What is sterilization?

 Sterilization is a permanent method of birth control.
 Sterilization for women is called tubal sterilization.
-In tubal sterilization, the fallopian tubes are closed off.
-Tubal sterilization prevents the egg from moving down the fallopian tube to the uterus and keeps the sperm from reaching the egg (see the FAQ Sterilization for Women and Men).
+In tubal sterilization, the fallopian tubes are closed off or removed.
+Tubal sterilization prevents the egg from moving down the fallopian tube to the uterus and keeps the sperm from reaching the egg (see the FAQ011 Sterilization for Women and Men).

 What is postpartum sterilization?